-- 3> Read the article in exercise 2 again and decide where each of the following paragraphs should start and end.

-- 1 Introduction

-- 3 Paragraph 2

-- 2 Paragraph 1
+- 2 Paragraph 1 Julian had never been ... he was suffering from a serious heart condition.

+- 3 Paragraph 2 What happened to Julian ... take frequent breaks to let your body.

-- 4 Conclusion
+- 4 Conclusion All in all, ... before it is too late.

 - 4> In your notebook, match the possible article titles below with the techniques which have been used to create them.
 Which two of the titles could go with the article in exercise 2?
 Why are the other answers wrong?
+Title a and b are suitable.
+The others do not correspond to the content of the article.

 - a Be sensible about it!

 - d No Pain, No Gain

 - b Ready to risk it all?

 - e To train or not to train

 - c Iron Man Feels Ironed

-- 1 strong warning or a piece of advice
+- a 1 strong warning or a piece of advice

-- 2 question directed at the readers
+- b 2 question directed at the readers

-- 3 idiomatic expression
+- d 3 idiomatic expression

-- 4 play on words/
+- c 4 play on words

-- 5 paraphrase of famous words/quotations
+- e 5 paraphrase of famous words/quotations

-- 5> Work in pairs.
+- 5 Work in pairs.
 Imagine you are going to write the following articles.
 What titles would you suggest for each one?
 Use some of the techniques from exercise 4.

-- 1 an article about the attraction of extreme sports and reasons why people take them up
+- an article about the attraction of extreme sports and reasons why people take them up

 - 2 an article about a famous sportsperson's achievements and his/her influnece on young people

 - 6> Find the following items in the article in exercise 2 and answer the questions.

-- 1 examples of three different past tenses and a structure to describe past habits
+- examples of three different past tenses and a structure to describe past habits had decided, craved, was not coping, was suffering, would go

-- 2 the phrases the writer uses to give advice
+- 2 the phrases the writer uses to give advice you should undergo medical tests ...; it is recommended that you train under professional supervision; you ought to take frequent breaks ...

 - 3 words and phrases which mean:

-- a be dangerous to someone
+- a be dangerous to someone pose a danger to someone

-- b want something very much
+- b want something very much crave

-- c hard
+- c hard demanding

-- d practise with the help of a professional
+- d practise with the help of a professional train under professional supervision

-- e do too much of sth
+- do too much of sth overdo

-- make a situation worse instead of better
+- make a situation worse instead of better do more harm than